 If You Want to Fall Asleep Signed Copy GIVEAWAY!

 We are giving away a signed copy of If You Want to Fall Asleep.
 Please fill out the Rafflecopter below to enter.
 We can only mail to U.S. addresses.

-Jackie Azúa Kramern was an actor, singer & school counselor.
-Now she’s an author, and wiles away her time writing children’s picture books.
+Jackie Azúa Kramer was an actor, singer & school counselor.
+Now she’s an author and wiles away her time writing children’s picture books.
 She lives with her husband, ‘Muti-talented Brad’ and amazing kids ‘Jazz-hands Jonah’ & big sis, ‘Free-spirited Daisy’ in Long Island, NY.

 To examine any book more closely at Amazon, please click on image of book.